 Albeit the selectivity of NP-induced autophagy toward cancer cells remains currently elusive, we propose that this is a combined effect of three different mechanisms.
 First, as described previously, NP-induced autophagy is closely linked to the intracellular NP levels.
 Many cancer cell types are known to have a high endocytic capacity resulting in much higher levels of NP internalization than other primary cell types.182 Second, it is established that cancer cells have an elevated metabolism as they require higher levels of ATP to maintain their rapid proliferation.
 Any mitochondrial damage might therefore result in autophagy induction more rapidly than would be the case for non-cancerous cells.
 Third, cancer cells have a deregulated pro-and anti-apoptotic balance in such a way that anti-apoptotic signaling is increased in order to promote cell survival and fast proliferation.183 Therefore, given their higher levels of anti-apoptotic signaling, NP-mediated cell damage might end in apoptosis to a lesser extent.
 As such, cancer cells are more likely to undergo NP-induced autophagy that, if persistent, can finally result in ACD.
 An intriguing question that thus far remains unsolved is the effect of the differences in tumor microenvironment compared to normal cellular microenvironments.
 Given the raised metabolism of cancer cells, tumors typically display a low pH in their immediate surroundings.184 Although it is possible that this will influence the behavior of the NPs (e.g. colloidal stability), this aspect has not received much attention to date.
 We hypothesize that the low pH may affect the NP coating and can result in particles with a partially damaged surface coating.
 These NPs can then result in higher levels of ROS, which would stimulate autophagy activation.
 Alternatively, particles with damaged coatings may be more prone to aggregation, which would impede their cellular uptake and reduce autophagy levels.
 It is clear that more in vivo studies are required to fully understand the complexity of all these various factors and how they contribute to the observed selectivity of autophagy induction in cancer cells.

-6.1.3.
-The potential of nanoparticles in anticancer therapy.

 In brief, the above-described studies propose that certain types of NPs are able of selectively inducing autophagy in cancerous cell types while eliciting less or no significant autophagy stimulation in nonmalignant cells.
 More importantly, this different level in NP-mediated autophagy results in cancer cell specific cytotoxicity.
 This intrinsic selectivity may therapeutically be highly advantageous since this may reduce collateral damage as observed with current anti-cancer therapies, moreover, this may simplify drug delivery by limiting the need for active targeting or enhance the effect of current chemotherapeutics.
 No general conclusive mechanism has been reported, yet ROS have repeatedly appeared crucial for triggering autophagy and/or the detected cytotoxicity in cancer cells.
 There is a great need for a more thorough comparison between cell types, as for instance, the uptake profile of NPs for the various cell types was only evaluated for Fe@Au NPs.134, 180 To truly examine the autophagy-stimulating potential of a NP it would be valuable to experimentally determine this at similar intracellular concentrations to cancel out potential differences in NP uptake efficiency.
 Furthermore, the number of cancerous as well as benign cell types examined should be extended to find out if the promising results can be extrapolated and considered as a general effect, prior to embarking on in vivo studies.

+6.1.3.
+The potential of nanoparticles in anticancer therapy.